Oven roasted potatoes have a fantastic crispy exterior that is balanced with a creamy interior that pops in your mouth.

 - Italian Seasoning: we use this often and it gives a nice Tuscan flavor.

-- Fresh garlic and parmesan cheese would be a fabulous combination for great tasting crispy potatoes.
+- Fresh rosemary, garlic, and parmesan cheese is a great variation.

 Expert Tips

-Expert Tip: Use a rimmed roasting pan and don't overcrowd the pan.
+- Use a rimmed roasting pan and don't overcrowd the pan.
 Overcrowding can cause the potatoes to steam and they won't crisp.
-No one wants soggy potatoes!
+No one wants soggy potatoes.

-- Roasting potatoes at a higher temperature will ensure crispy potatoes with tender and fluffy interior.
+- Roasting potatoes at a higher temperature ensures crispy potatoes with a tender and fluffy interior.

-- For really easy clean-up, use parchment paper on the baking sheet and spray the paper with the non-stick spray.
+- For easy clean-up, use parchment paper on the baking sheet and spray the paper with non-stick spray.

 - Feel free to make ahead and reheat at 375°F wrapped in aluminum foil for about 10 minutes.

-- It is extremely important to soak the potatoes to ensure crispy potatoes.
+- It is important to soak the potatoes to remove excess starch to ensure the best crispy roast potatoes.

 Frequently Asked Questions

-Absolutely, you can use any of your favorites such as avocado, canola, grapeseed or coconut oil.
+Yes.
+Use any favorites such as avocado or canola, grapeseed oil, or coconut oil.

 A high temperature in the oven gives a crispy outside and a soft interior.
 I recommend 425°F oven temperature for extra crispy roasted potatoes.